 This section is designed to help providers understand our view of conduct.
 The questions below reflect topics and questions our staff are likely to ask when monitoring and engaging with those we regulate.
 We have included a glossary, incorporating some other useful concepts.

-While we hope this guide is helpful, it is not a checklist or a manual.
 Ultimately providers are accountable for ensuring that their governance structures, control mechanisms and organisational culture are sufficiently relevant, suitable and sustainable to support good organisational conduct.
 If further guidance or help is required, we strongly encourage providers to seek independent advice from a trusted professional adviser, including, if appropriate, their supervisor.

-Capability
+Capability and suitability

 How do you know your products and services can meet, and are meeting, your customers’ needs?

 How do you know you are good at knowing your customers, including their level of financial sophistication?

-Are you good at helping the least sophisticated to identify their needs including that their needs may be better met by a product or service you don’t offer?
+Are you good at helping the least sophisticated to identify their needs?

 How do you know that the performance of your products and services is consistent with good outcomes for customers?
-How do you know that customers will have the same or better outcome with your services and products as they would have with similar services and products offered elsewhere?
 And how do you communicate all of that?

 How do you ensure you have effectively identified and addressed any capability gaps?